mellowmarshe/kitter/README.md

 ## **Kitter**

 Kitter is a twitter like website written with Rust.
 [Actix](https://actix.rs/) is the web framework we use.
-We use [GitHub OAuth2](https://docs.github.com/en/developers/apps/authorizing-oauth-apps) for logging in because I'm honestly lazy.

 A few concepts/words we use to describe parts of the application: